dallas-borealis/dallas-borealis.github.io/_posts/2023-11-13-reformed-runner.md

 I miss running because...
  - of an error in judgement: speed = good workout.
   But I don't run fast.
 At my best I was 11-minute per mile.
 My ultra was more like 13-minutes plus.
 I tried running to the zone of a specific heart rate or level of being able to complete a sentence.
 It always felt like too much.
- - I did improve my health and lost weight
+ - I did improve my health and lost weight.
  I know better now that weight loss is better tied to the _amount and type_ of food than exercise alone.
 Still.

 I don't miss running because...
  - I was never relaxed.
  Because of where I live, running takes place on roads and trails.
-Roads have cars (and my area lacks courteous drivers, the ones that will move out and away from you, even if it means going into the other lane).
+Roads have cars (EDIT: where I lived for most of my training, that area lacked courteous drivers, the ones that will move out and away from you, even if it means going into the other lane.
+Where I live now?
+Soooo much better).
 Trails have roots, rocks, puddles, mud, branches...you spend your time staring at a spot ten feet in front of you; imagine doing that for a couple hours.
 Or more.
  - I wasn't _really_ built for it.
  I have short, stubby legs - "hey, is that a fire plug running" or "Tweety Bird" - and my stride is a shuffle (and yes, shuffling is a very efficient way to run).
 Regardless, it didn't feel natural to run.